vasilna/TransactionManager/README.md

 # How to run:

-1. Open backend folder with Intelij
+1. Open backend folder with IntelliJ IDEA

 2. Open workbench or other Mysql visual tool for database architect.